yxuansu/OpenAlpaca/README.md

 ****

 # News:
-* [2023/05/06] Release the training code and the OpenAlpaca model based on the OpenLLaMA model trained with 300 billion tokens.
+* [2023/05/27] Update the training scripts and release models based on the lasted checkpoints of OpenLLaMA.
-* [2023/05/04] The project of OpenAlpaca is open-sourced.
-Release the OpenAlpaca model based on the OpenLLaMA model trained with 200 billion tokens.
+* [2023/05/04] Open-sourced OpenAlpaca.

 ****